 Research Questions

-What is the nature of the correlation between pre-reading activities and reading comprehension performance?
+To what extent is the nature of the correlation between pre-reading activities and reading comprehension performance?

 Which pre-reading activities have the strongest predictive relationship with learners’ comprehension performance?

 3. METHODOLOGY

 3.1 Research Design

 This study employed a quasi-experimental design within a mixed methods framework.
 The choice of design was informed by the need to quantitatively measure changes in learners’ reading comprehension performance following the intervention, while at the same time capturing teachers’ qualitative perspectives on the effectiveness of the pre-reading activities.
 This combination of approaches provided both statistical evidence and contextualized insights, which were crucial in understanding the role of pre-reading tasks in enhancing comprehension under the Competency-Based Curriculum (CBC).